Theosophical Society Point Loma - Blavatskyhouse: The consequences of Theosophy for human life

-The Theosophy points to the essential unity behind the great variety of forms and expressions of life.
-This unity is the basis of the entire Nature.
-This is why Theosophy teaches Universal Brotherhood of all beings as a fact of Nature.
-This thought of Brotherhood is not based upon sentiment, but upon the structure of the Universe, in which everything is inextricably interconnected and cooperating with one and another.
-Herein lies the explanation of the principles of morality for the daily walk of life.
-These are charity, compassion, cooperation and Brotherhood without any discrimination of color, race, nationality, social status or religious conviction.
+Theosophy assumes an essential unity behind the variety of forms and expressions of life; this unity is the basis of the entire Nature.
+Therefore Theosophy teaches universal brotherhood of all beings as a fact of nature.
+This thought of brotherhood is not based upon sentiment, but upon the assumed structure of the universe, where everything is inextricably interconnected and cooperating with one and another.
+From this Theosophy infers the explanation of the principles of morality for the daily walk of life which are charity, compassion, cooperation and brotherhood without any discrimination of color, race, nationality, social status or religious conviction.